reemhemyari/meal_planner/README.md

 ---
 - `make clean` - clears everything
-- `make format` - checks the file's formatting
+- `make format` - formats the file
 - `make test` - checks that all the tests created for the code pass
 - `make lint` - checks for stylistic errors